teamkeel/keel/README.md

 The Keel CLI is now available in your `./bin` directory.
 You can add this to your `PATH` if you want to use it globally.

-You've now got the full power of Keel locally.
+You will also need [Node.js](https://nodejs.org/) and [Docker](https://docker.com/) to run Keel.
+Once you grab those, you've now got the full power of Keel locally.

 ## Creating a New Project